karpaff/yahoo-finance-stock-scrapper/README.md

-# Python script for scrapping Yahoo Finance stock prices using threading
+# Scrapping Yahoo Finance stock prices funcs using threading

 I'm learning threading and web scrapping using Python, so I decided to create a simple modeul which wich helps scrapping Yahoo Finance stock prices.
 It's just a tranining project, but I believe it could be useful for somebody.